Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 # CONTAINER

 For On-Premise applications you would need: physical space, power, cooling, network connectivity.
-You aldo need a Operating system, software dependencies and the application.
+You also need a Operating system, software dependencies and the application.
 In case, more processing power is needed, you have to add more computers.
 Virtualization: The software layer that breaks the dependencies of an operating system on the underlying hardware and allows several virtual machines to share that hardware is called a  **hypervisor** (such as Kernel-based Virtual Machine or KVM).
 With Virtualization, a virtual machines can be imaged and easily moved.
 The idea of a container is to give the independent scalability of workloads in PaaS and an abstraction layer of the OS and hardware in IaaS.
 Independent means that you have an user space, which is all the code that resides above the kernel, and it includes applications and their dependencies.
 A configurable system, lets you install your favorite run time, web server, database or middleware.
-Containersdon’t carry a full operating system
+Containers don’t carry a full operating system
 A container, is an invisible box around your code and its dependencies with limited access to its own partition of the file system and hardware.
 Containers are a way to package and run code that's more efficient than virtual machines An application and its dependencies are called an **image**, and a **container** is simply a running instance of an image.